AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/search-user-or-group.md

 ---
-title: Pesquisar por um usuário ou grupo
+title: Pesquisar um usuário ou grupo
 seo-title: Search for a user or group
 description: Saiba como pesquisar um usuário ou grupo usando as configurações de Gerenciamento de usuários no console de administração.
 seo-description: Learn how to search for a user or group using the User Management settings in the administration console.